On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$: Embedding extensions and the cofinality of

-We will mimic the usual proof of linear iterability, identifying a reasonable notion of ``least'' element of $\illfp(\mathscr{O})$, use this to identify a canonical descending sequence through $\mathscr{O}$, and then show that we can reflect this into the action of $k$ for a contradiction.
-Note that we are arguing without assuming any $\AC$ in $V$.
-We remark that the identification of the canonical descending sequence will not require the assumption that $\cof(\Theta)>\om$; this only comes up later in the reflection.
+We will now mimic the usual proof of linear iterability, identifying a reasonable notion of ``least'' element of $\illfp(\mathscr{O})$, use this to identify a canonical descending sequence through $\mathscr{O}$, and then show that we can reflect this into the action of $k$ for a contradiction.
+Recall that we do not assume $\AC$ in $V$.
+The identification of the descending sequence will not require the assumption that $\cof(\Theta)>\om$; this only comes up later in the reflection.